David and Lili's World Tour

 July 2004 - Java

-I used to teach the computer language called JAVA, so coming here was a pilgrimage ;^) This is my second time in Indonesia.
-In 2001, I went to Sumatra and loved it.
-I met my first wild orangutan in Bukit Lawang, and then I went to the spectacular Lake Toba (the world's largest volcanic lake), perfect for swimming.
-Sumatra was friendly, interesting, beautiful, relaxing and inexpensive.
+I used to teach JAVA, the computer language, so coming to this island was a pilgrimage ;^) This is my second time in Indonesia.
+I went to Sumatra in 2001 and loved it.
+I met my first wild orangutan in Bukit Lawang, and then went to Lake Toba, the world's largest volcanic lake, perfect for swimming.
+Sumatra was friendly, interesting, beautiful, relaxing, and inexpensive.
 Ever since then, I have wanted to return.

+I went by the site of the 2002 discotheque bombing in Kuta, now a World Peace Park.
+The terrorists have no friends here (visibly).
+Locals wear t-shirts that say things like: Fuck terrorists! ...
+Osama don't surf! ...
+A life lived in fear is a life half-lived.
+But tourist numbers are down.
 Despite the media talk to the contrary, Indonesia is safe.
-Of course, it's not a good idea to wander the streets of Jakarta alone at night, but the same can be said of Baltimore, Maryland.
-Yes, there have been two terrorist bombs in the last couple of years, but does that make the place unsafe?
+It's not a good idea to wander Jakarta at night, but the same can be said of Baltimore.
+There are snatch thieves, but violent theft is rare.
+There have been two terrorist bombs in recent years, but does that make the place unsafe?
 I think Washington DC is more likely to get the next bomb.
-There are separatist wars raging in places, but not here.
-There are snatch thieves, but violent theft is rare.
-Most people are Muslim, and they are hospitable.
-They say that Indonesia is not a terrorist country.
-They say that the people who blow off bombs are a tiny minority who come from Malaysia and the Philippine island of Mindanao.
-It's too bad that they scare off the tourists and win-win foreign investment, because the economy could use the cash.
+Locals tell me that Indonesia is not a terrorist country.
+They say the people who blew off those bombs are a tiny minority from Malaysia and the Philippine island of Mindanao.
+It's too bad they scare off tourists and win-win foreign investment, because the economy could use the cash.

 Previous: Malaysia . . .
 Next: Europe